LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 category) and making a set of foreign predicates available as part of an object (or category) protocol.
-Assuming, as this is the most common case, that foreign predicates are globally visible once made available (using a Prolog system specific loading or linking procedure), we can simply call them as user-defined plain predicates, as explained in the next section.
+Assuming, as this is the most common case, that foreign predicates are globally visible once made available (using a Prolog system-specific loading or linking procedure), we can simply call them as user-defined plain predicates, as explained in the next section.
 When defining an object (or category) that makes available foreign predicates, the advisable solution is to name the predicates after the